rrutt/PerceptronPente/README.md

 ### Ubuntu Linux

-You can run the Pascal Pente program on Ubuntu Linux (and presumably other Linux distributions) as follows:
+You can run the Perceptron Pente program on Ubuntu Linux (and presumably other Linux distributions) as follows:

 - Download the **PerceptronPente** binary executable file (with no file extension) from the **bin** sub-folder from this GitHub.com page.